Reported “suicide capsule” death of U.S. woman in Switzerland prompts multiple arrests, launch of criminal case

 Three questions

-The third prototype was made in Rotterdam by Iranian designer Javid Jooshesh.
+The third prototype was made in Rotterdam.
 ‘We will test on Monday whether everything works,’ says Nitschke.
 ‘We measure how the oxygen content goes back.
 And we measure the temperature, pure nitrogen is very cold.
 It should feel like a cool breeze.
 I also lie down in it myself – with oxygen in my nose – to experience the sensation.’

 It’s an end he says is similar to death when cabin pressure suddenly drops on an airplane and you don’t grab the oxygen mask fast enough.
 ‘From people who have survived that, we know it gives a slightly euphoric and confused feeling.
 It doesn’t feel like suffocation.
 You just fall away.